stevenosloan/slugity/readme.md

 - Fork the repo
 - Make your changes
-- Add Cucumber tests for any new functionality
+- Add tests for any new functionality
 - Verify all existing tests work properly
 - Make a pull request